 “A Little Love Inside” DIY Gender Reveal Cake

 (or birthday or whatever you are celebrating cake)

 - 2 boxes of cake (more if the pan you are using is larger than average!)

 - heart cookie cutter

 First make your “love inside” cake and let cool completely.
 This is the cake you will be cutting up.
 The darker the color the better.
 I let Charlotte bake mine (It’s a strawberry cake) the day before I wanted to bake the final cake.

 Once the cake is cooled, I took my sheet cake and cut it in half leaving me with two shorter cakes and laid them on parchment paper.
 This doubles the amount of cake you will have for the inside.
 Now you cut your cake with a heart cookie cutter.

 TIP: Originally I used a larger cookie cutter than the sides of my bundt cake pan and had to go back and re-cut hearts, so make sure you check the sizing by placing your cookie cutter inside the pan and making sure the walls do not touch.

 Now mix your second cake and pour just a bit around the inside of the bundt cake pan.
 Place your hearts upside down back to back around the entire cake.
-You place them upside down because a bundt cake is upside down so when its baked and right side up, your hearts will face the right way.
+You place them upside down because a bunt cake is upside down so when its baked and right side up, your hearts will face the right way.

 Bake!
 Once cooled, frost, cut and REVEAL!